Old San Juan San Juan, Puerto Rico Travel Guide

 Camping and outdoor accommodation options are not available within The Historic District of san juan.
 The historic district is fully urbanized.
 No designated campgrounds or natural spaces for tents exist within the city.

-For pitching a tent, venture outside the city to designated camping areas within natural reserves across The Island of enchantment, like The Only tropical rainforest in the u.s. national forest system National Forest or certain beaches that permit camping.
+For pitching a tent, venture outside the city to designated camping areas within natural reserves throughout The Island of enchantment, like The Only tropical rainforest in the u.s. national forest system National Forest or certain beaches that permit camping.
 This requires separate travel.

 These options provide a connection to Puerto Rico's diverse ecosystems and offer a different pace of travel.